about:NetBSD

 -

-nsswitch - a name service switch.
+nsswitch - Name service switch.

 The current design supports static (compiled in) database methods